 - (a) The committee or subcommittee Chair shall sign all vouchers or reports required or permitted by these Rules.
-The committee Chair shall sign all subpoenas as provided in Section 7.13. - (b) Except as otherwise provided in these Rules, the Chair has all authority necessary to ensure the efficient operation of the committee or subcommittees, including, but not limited to, presiding over the committee or subcommittees, establishing the agenda for the committee or subcommittees, recognition of members or presenters, deciding all questions of order in committee or subcommittees and determining the order in which matters are considered in committee or subcommittees.
+The committee Chair shall sign all subpoenas as provided in Section 7.13. - (b) Except as otherwise provided in these Rules, the Chair has all authority necessary to ensure the efficient operation of the committee or subcommittees, including, but not limited to, presiding over the committee or subcommittees, establishing the calendar for the committee or subcommittees, recognition of members or presenters, deciding all questions of order in committee or subcommittees and determining the order in which matters are considered in committee or subcommittees.
 All standing and special committees and subcommittees shall be governed by the House Rules applicable to committee proceedings.

-- (c) The Chair shall exercise all authority necessary to maintain order and decorum, including the authority to require all persons attending a committee or subcommittee meeting to silence all telephones, audible beepers and other audible electronic equipment and to request the Sergeant at Arms to clear the committee room of a person or persons causing disruption. - (d) In case of a Chair's absence, the Vice-Chair shall assume all duties of the Chair until the Chair's return or replacement.
+- (c) The Chair shall exercise all authority necessary to maintain order and decorum, including the authority to require all persons present to silence all electronic devices and to request the Sergeant at Arms to clear the committee room of a person or persons causing disruption. - (d) In case of a Chair's absence, the Vice-Chair shall assume all duties of the Chair until the Chair's return or replacement.